getreu/tp-note/docs/source/tpnote--manpage.md

   the sort tag if there is one.

 * '`{{ dir_path | find_last_created_file | incr_sort_tag(default="") }}`'
-  searches '`dir_path`' for the most recently created Tp-Note file, extracts the sort-tag from this file, increments the sort-tag and returns the result.
-If the incrementation fails, the '`default`' value is returned.
+  searches '`dir_path`' for the most recently created Tp-Note file, extracts the sort-tag from its file name and increments it.
+If the incremented sort-tag (e.g. '`13`') exists on disk in the note's directory already, the incrementation is performed by "branching" instead (e.g. '`12a`').
-  This can happen, when the input sort-tag contains characters of the set '`tmpl.filter.incr_sort_tag.default_if_contains`'.
-Or, if the to be incremented counter (a sequential sort-tag usually has more than one counter) has more than '`tmpl.filter.incr_sort_tag.default_if_greater`' digits.
+  If the incrementation fails, for example because the input sort-tag is a chronological sort-tag type or because it is empty, the '`default`' value is returned.

 * '`{{ dir_path | trim_file_sort_tag }}`' returns the final component
   of '`dir_path`' (which is the final directory name in '`{{ path }}`').